ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## AIF Media-Type Sub-Parameters {#aif}

-For the media-types application/aif+cbor and application/aif+json defined in Section 5.1 of {{RFC9237}}, IANA is requested to register the following entries for the two media-type parameters Toid and Tperm, in the respective sub-registry defined in Section 5.2 of {{RFC9237}} within the "MIME Media Type Sub-Parameter" registry group.
+For the media-types application/aif+cbor and application/aif+json defined in {{Section 5.1 of RFC9237}}, IANA is requested to register the following entries for the two media-type parameters Toid and Tperm, in the respective sub-registry defined in {{Section 5.2 of RFC9237}} within the "MIME Media Type Sub-Parameter" registry group.

 * Parameter: Toid